 9- Obtain necessary equipment – If you do plan to have a physical office or headquarters which you operate from, you’ll need to startup that office with all the typical equipment necessary to conduct business.
 This is where you have to purchase all the office supplies like a computer, printer, fax machine, phone system, and Internet connection.
 Whatever freight brokering software you use will be another expense added to this general area of equipment purchases.

 10- Arrange for startup financing – Most beginning freight brokers don’t have the capital to fund their operations at the outset, so you’ll have to have a plan for obtaining a line of credit or a loan before you can go into business as a broker.
-One of the things you’ll need startup cash for is paying your carriers for the transfer of goods on shipments, because you won’t actually receive payment from shippers until deliveries are actually made.
-A business line of credit will help you get going, and after that you should establish regular cash flow.
+One of the things you’ll need startup cash for is paying your carriers for the transfer of goods on shipments because you won’t actually receive payment from shippers until deliveries are actually made.
+A business line of credit will help you get going, and after that, you should establish regular cash flow.

 11- Begin marketing and advertising – With everything else set up and in place, the last thing you need to consider is how to conduct marketing and advertising that will gain some attention for your new freight brokerage.
-It will also be to your advantage to establish a website, and a regular blog which positions you as something of an authority in the field, so you can begin to impress potential new clients.
+It will also be to your advantage to establish a website, and a regular blog that positions you as something of an authority in the field, so you can begin to impress potential new clients.